 |Gas Supplier^||Gas Plan||Discount||Annual Cost*||Important|

-*Annual cost estimates based on daily gas usage of 25MJ a day, April 2020.
+*Annual cost estimates based on daily gas usage of 6,842MJ a year, May 2020.
 Gas prices based on gas provided through Australian Gas Network in Brisbane.
 Please be aware that some of the discounts shown above may only be available where the customer purchases both gas and electricity from the same retailer.
 There may be other retailers available in your area.

 Which natural gas supplier is cheapest in QLD?

-Our price calculations suggest that CovaU currently provides the cheapest gas deal in Queensland, followed by AGL, Origin and Red Energy, according to this specific comparison.
-Remember that gas prices can change frequently, and that costs will vary depending on a household’s usage habits.
+Our price calculations suggest that AGL currently provides the cheapest gas deal in Queensland, followed by Alinta Energy, CovaU, Origin and Red Energy, according to this specific comparison.
+Remember that gas prices can and do change frequently, and that costs will vary depending on a household’s usage habits.

 Many gas providers rely on bill credits and discounts to attract customers, however it’s important to look beyond these incentives and make sure they’re not disguising higher rates.
 Discounts and bill credits may also require customers to fulfil certain conditions, like paying on time or by direct debit.
 Failing to meet these conditions could see customers paying much more for gas.